Policies, Laws & Rules Search

 Capitol Campus Procedure

-- Scheduling activities in the public areas of the capitol buildings and grounds.
+Establishes DES' process for scheduling requested activities in the public areas of the Capitol Campus.

 Preferred Leasing Areas

-The purpose of this policy is to: 1) Establish guidelines and criteria for siting state leased office facilities in Thurston County; 2) Implement the Preferred Leasing Areas Policy of the Master Plan for the Capitol of the State of Washington.
+Establishes guidelines and criteria for siting state leased office facilities in Thurston County and implements the Preferred Leasing Areas Policy of the Master Plan for the State Capitol.

 Prevailing Wages on Public Works